 Where you would like to place a micro spray, punch a hole in the poly tubing using the hole punch, insert the barbed end of the micro tubing and secure the micro spray into the ground.

 Flush the line and close the end of the poly tubing using a figure “8” hose end.

 Start the kit from a faucet or garden hose

 - First review the area to be irrigated and then make a drawing of the garden or site with your preferred layout.

-- To automate the system, install one of our hose-end timers (not included) after the backflow device.
+- To automate the system, install one of DIG's hose end timers (not included) after the backflow device.